Arsuaga-Vazquez-Lab/h-BiP/README.md

-## HIP
+## h-BiP
-HIP is a python package that predicts the Human-Infection Potential from the S protein sequences of  alpha and beta coronaviruses as described in the following paper:
+h-BiP is a python package that predicts the Human-Infection Potential from the S protein sequences of  alpha and beta coronaviruses as described in the following paper:

 *Gonzalez-Isunza, G., Jawaid M., Cox, D., Vazquez, M., Arsuaga, J. 2022.
 A machine learning method to predict the human infection potential of animal coronaviruses.
 Manuscript in preparation.*